CharlesWaylon/Anti_Money_Laundering/README1.md

 - improved later in training
 - reached about `0.6220` by epoch 50

-This suggests the graph model was learning useful signal, even if the experiment was still in an exploratory stage.
+This suggests that the graph model was learning useful signal, even though the experiment was still in an exploratory stage.

 ## Additional baselines and follow-up experiments